We commit ...

 Ashley White ('07)

 Nearly half of all Augustana graduates participate in an international experience sometime during their four years.
-During the 2010-2011 academic year, Augustana students were on six continents and twenty-seven countries.
+During the 2012-2013 academic year, Augustana students were on six continents and twenty-seven countries.
 The College supports global education through January term, semester, year, spring break and summer study abroad programs and interim break service learning trips.
-Additionally, The Augustana Band tours internationally every four years, most recently to Egypt in January of 2011, while The Augustana Choir toured every other year from 1994 through 2008.
+Additionally, The Augustana Band tours internationally every four years, most recently to Egypt in January of 2011, while The Augustana Choir toured Eastern Europe in January 2013.
 Through these experiences, students return with a heightened sense of their place in the world and are better equipped to serve their professions, their families, and their communities.

 The source of the following information is from the May 2009 Senior Survey: